-Just one ad man’s opinion but it sounds a lot like an idea pioneered by a nonprofit that’s been doing exactly that for almost half a century.
+Just one ad man’s opinion but it sounds a lot like an idea pioneered by a nonprofit that’s been doing exactly that for more than half a century.

 In 1973, a small group of volunteers began fixing the run-down homes of people who couldn’t do it themselves.
 They called their selfless initiative “Christmas in April” to symbolize the unexpected joy their repair work brought to those who needed it most.